keemeew/Early-Exit-P4/README.md

       |     |     | <br/>
      host1   host2   host3

-These are instructions you can follow to run.
+These are instructions you can follow.

 ### Preliminaries